-Wallace State Office Building

-502 E 9th St, Des Moines, IA 50319
+Wallace State Office Building · 502 E 9th St, Des Moines, IA 50319 · (515) 281.5321 · www.lowaAgriculture.gov

-www.lowaAgriculture.gov

 Swine exhibition report required.
 The sponsor of the swine exhibition shall electronically submit to the department the approved report form within five business days after the conclusion of the exhibition.
-The form includes the name of the exhibition and the address and telephone number of its location; the name, address and telephone number of the veterinarian; the date that the exhibition occurred; the name, address and telephone number of the swine; and the address and telephone number of the premises from which the swine was moved after the exhibition if such premises is a different premises.
+The form includes the name of the exhibition and the address and telephone number of its location; the name, address and telephone number of the veterinarian; the date that the exhibition occurred; the name, address and telephone number of the owner of the swine; and the address and telephone number of the premises from which the swine was moved after the exhibition if such premises is a different premises.